by Brian Mahieu | Apr 12, 2025 | Available, Catalogue Raisonné, Collections, Oil and Cold Wax, Olympic Coast Series, Pacific Northwest Paintings

-by Brian Mahieu | Jan 24, 2025 | Catalogue Raisonné, Museum of Art and Archaeology, University of Missouri, Oil and Cold Wax, Pacific Northwest Paintings
+by Brian Mahieu | Jan 24, 2025 | Catalogue Raisonné, Oil and Cold Wax, Pacific Northwest Paintings

 A recent hike at Lake Cushman revealed this grove of poplars in their iridescent glory against the morning sky and the Olympic Mountains.
 This scintillating little painting will searve as a color study for a number of larger works.